Issue 1

 19., 20.
 Postdoctoral associate Danielle Speller and graduate student Kelly Backes at work in the HAYSTAC lab.
 The HAYSTAC experiment is led by Professors Reina Maruyama and Steve Lamoreaux.

-21. A light detector used in PROSPECT, a neutrino detector built at Wright Lab by Professor Karsten Heeger’s group.
-The group is carrying out cutting-edge experiments studying the properties of neutrinos, searching for rare event processes, and exploring the invisible Universe.
-The aim of these experiments is to solve some of the greatest mysteries of the Universe: What does the invisible Universe consist of?
-Why does the Universe have more matter than anti-matter?
+21. A light detector used in PROSPECT, a neutrino detector built at the Wright Lab by Professor Karsten Heeger’s group.
+The group is carrying out cutting-edge experiments studying the properties of neutrinos, searching for rare event processes, and exploring the invisible universe.
+The aim of these experiments is to solve some of the greatest mysteries of the universe: What does the invisible universe consist of?
+Why does the universe have more matter than anti-matter?
 What are the properties of neutrinos?